 This entire guide is meant to assist you have a self-guided tour of Ulleungdo island.
 If that is still too daunting then consider going on a tour.
 Adventure Korea offers an English tour around Chuseok and is worth looking into.
 You can find their Facebook page here.

-For a video glimpse of Ulleungdo Island, here is what I managed to visit going around the entire island in 1 day.
+For another video glimpse of Ulleungdo Island, here is what I managed to visit going around the entire island in 1 day.
 I started in Dodong at 7am and got back to Dodong around 6:30pm the same evening.
 It involved many kilometres of hiking and a lot of time on and off the bus but it was a great day!